Arcranmon/shattered-spirits/README.md

 Outside of combat, characters will make use of both their skills and those of their spirits in a simplified narrative system that allows a bit more creative than the hard, tactical systems of combat.
 How characters interact with spirits within and without will have a lasting impact on the world and can decide the fate of Deskar forever.

+## Inspirations

+If it wasn't obvious from the setting pitch, _Avatar: The Last Airbender_ and Jim Butcher's _Codex Alera_ series are significant influences on the power system.
+There's a healthy dose of playing way too much _Pokemon_ and _Golden Sun_ in my childhood tossed in there, and any spirit important enough to show up in the story needs to have a _Spirit Island_-esque name.

+Mechanically, the biggest influences are _Gloomhaven_, the _Divinity_ series, and _Fire Emblem_. _Gloomhaven_ inspired a lot of the Initiative system as well as my focus on making everything incredibly action-oriented. _Divinity_ helped with the terrain and status focus that I wanted, and _Fire Emblem_, particularly _Three Houses_ was a big inspiration for creating a lot of the more martial abilities within the system.

 ## To-Do

-- This system is very much a work-in-progress, but is slowly getting more and more developed!
+This system is very much a work-in-progress, but is slowly getting more and more developed!
+Here's a very rough roadmap of what I have planned.

+- Complete all Spirit Masteries.
+As of now, most have their 'bending' versions done but that's it.
-- Do some math and figure out how much Endurance and Health that each character should have based on how long combats should last.
+- Refine Endurance and Health system based on how long combats should last.
   - Once this math is figured out, create statblocks for the various Obstacles.
 - Expand and refine all Spirit Masteries to make sure that each spirit type feels different, as well as the individual disciplines.
-  - Earth almost definitely needs a balance pass simply because it was completed first and they're likely undertuned now.
+  - Earth needs a balance pass simply because it was completed first and they're likely undertuned now.
   - Add more comprehensive descriptions for how each discipline plays and what their strengths and weaknesses are.
   - Once the rest of the system is in a good place, consider adding Light, Dark, and Beast Spirit Masteries.
+  - Figure out how manifesting a spirit/super moves should work; this will likely come with the Beast Spirit Mastery as their Spirit will always be manifested by default.
 - Styles are very underdeveloped compared to Spirits at the moment and need to be expanded to include a wider range of fighting styles and options.
 - Balance pass over Weapons and Styles to make sure they are competitive with Spirit options.
 - Develop consumable items that characters can choose to take at the start of an expedition and develop some Skill Masteries for them.
 - Develop some basic NPC stat blocks for testing.
   - Make some less basic NPC stat blocks for fun.
-  - Develop BIG SPIRIT FIGHTS where simply killing them is the easy answer, but it's possible to instead heal them by greatly increasing the difficulty of the fight.
+  - Develop BIG SPIRIT FIGHTS where simply killing them is the easy answer, but it's possible to instead save them by greatly increasing the difficulty of the fight.
+- Make some good player tools.
+This will probably require some sort of play board so players can easily track conditions and their own Initiative.
 - Non-combat gameplay does not currently exist in any meaningful form and needs to be built once the combat system is in a good place.
 - Create a system for exploration and camping and expeditions that is resource management-lite but rewards players with combat resources.
 - Create a 'home base' sort of system that allows for a town or city to develop over time depending on whether players take a more aggressive approach against the spirits or seek healing and peace.

 ## Setup

-If you want to run this website locally, do the following:
+If you want to run this website locally (as it won't always be hosted), do the following:

 1. Install nodejs + npm
 2. run npm install